-model: A Model object

-reaction: A Reaction object

-flux_coefficient_cutoff: Float.
-The minimum flux that reaction must carry to be considered active.
+- model (cobra.
+Model) The cobra model to assess production capacity for - reaction (reaction identifier or cobra.Reaction) The reaction to assess - flux_coefficient_cutoff (float) The minimum flux that reaction must carry to be considered active. - solver (basestring) Solver name.

-solver : String or solver name.
 If None, the default solver will be used.

-returns: True if the model can produce the precursors and absorb the products for the reaction operating at, or above, flux_coefficient_cutoff.
+Returns True if the model can produce the precursors and absorb the products for the reaction operating at, or above, flux_coefficient_cutoff.
 Otherwise, a dictionary of {'precursor': Status, 'product': Status}.
 Where Status is the results from assess_precursors and assess_products, respectively.